microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestorage-list-containers.md

 ---
 title: "List fileStorageContainers"
-description: "Get a list of the fileStorageContainer objects and their properties."
+description: "Get a list of fileStorageContainers and their properties."
 author: "tonchan-msft"
 ms.localizationpriority: medium
 ms.prod: "files"